Slevinski/slevinski.github.io/series/writing-and-representation/entries/iconicity-convention-and-legibility/essay.md

 - Goodman, N. (1976). *Languages of Art: An Approach to a Theory of Symbols* (2nd ed.).
 Hackett.
 - Meletis, D., & Dürscheid, C. (2022). *Writing Systems and Their Use: An Overview of Grapholinguistics*.
 De Gruyter.
 - Sampson, G. (1985). *Writing Systems: A Linguistic Introduction*.
 Stanford University Press.
 - Slevinski, S. (2026). *Human Writing and Machine Encoding: Authorship, Serialization, and the Layers of Signed Text*.
-Writing and Representation in Sutton SignWriting.
+In *Writing and Representation in Sutton SignWriting*.
 - Slevinski, S. (2026). *Perspective and Authored Space: Viewpoint, Placement, and the Authored Space of Signed Writing*.
-Writing and Representation in Sutton SignWriting.
+In *Writing and Representation in Sutton SignWriting*.
 - Slevinski, S. (2026). *Plane-Based Writing and Script Typology: Where SignWriting Fits, and Where Existing Writing-System Categories Strain*.
-Writing and Representation in Sutton SignWriting.
+In *Writing and Representation in Sutton SignWriting*.
 - Sutton, V. (1995). *Lessons in SignWriting*.
 Deaf Action Committee for SignWriting.
 - Sutton, V. (2010). *ISWA 2010: International SignWriting Alphabet*.
 Center for Sutton Movement Writing.